Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
-- Investigating the logs menu for individual download item issue.
+- Improved the Specific Item logs menu function to remove plugin conflict.

 = 3.9.11 =
 - file_get_content() has been replaced with wp_remote_get()